Council tax for students

-You are a full-time student for council tax purposes if your course:
+You’re a full-time student for council tax purposes if your course:

 normally involves at least 21 hours of study, tuition or work experience per week during term time.

-How is a council tax bill calculated?
+How a council tax bill is calculated

 A discount is applied for people living on their own, and for those who live with people who don’t count as adults for council tax purposes, for example, full-time students.

-If you live in shared accommodation
+If you live in an HMO

 The owner of the property is liable to pay council tax if you live in a house in multiple occupation (HMO).

 If you receive a council tax bill but you don't think you should have, you can apply for an exemption.

 If you suspend your course but remain registered because you intend to go back, you should still be regarded as a student for the purposes of council tax.

-Time off between courses
+If you're between courses

-Help if you have to pay council tax
+Getting help to pay council tax

 If you or someone you live with is liable to pay council tax, you might be able to get help.You can read read more about getting help to pay the council tax bill.